Setup Guide

 Play Spider Solitaire Online

-The online game deals the tableau automatically so you can start practicing immediately.
+Open the playable board, choose a mode, and let the game deal the tableau for you so you can start practicing immediately.

 Setup FAQ